Financial Calculators

 • D = Number of days in a given month

-Next, the credit card company must calculate the amount of interest to charge for each day of the month.
-This is calculated by dividing the published APR by the number of days in a year.
+Next, the credit card company calculates the exact amount of interest charged per day.
+They do this by dividing your published Annual Percentage Rate (APR) by the number of days in a year.

 The formula to calculate the daily interest rate (or Daily Periodic Rate) is: